A top annual consumer spending event //

 - Most state offices and schools

 The 4th of July comes in at #12 on the National Retail Foundation’s (NRF’s) list of top consumer spending events.
 The NRF partners with Prosper Insights & Analytics to conduct annual surveys gauging consumers’ spending intentions and celebration plans around major holidays and collective milestones.
-The following information is from their Independence Day survey in 2019 (they have not yet published their 2020 update).
+The following information is from their Independence Day survey in 2023.

-We can see from their data that Independence Day is a popular U.S. holiday celebrated in the heart of summer with outdoor cookouts, BBQs and picnics and gatherings to watch fireworks and parades.
+Independence Day is a popular U.S. holiday celebrated in the heart of summer with outdoor cookouts, BBQs and picnics and gatherings to watch fireworks and parades.
+American’s are passionate for celebrating in the red, white, and blue.

 While the planners out there are looking for ideas a month in advance or more, most online inquiries related to 4th of July shopping began ramping up only a week and a half before the event.
 This could be due to the fact that the holiday lands at the beginning of the month and also as it doesn’t require as much prep as the other major spending events.